amohapatra3/amohapatra3.github.io/website/docs/api-docs/data-types.md

 Putting together descriptions for the `RestartPolicy` parameters was part of the greater project of documenting restart policies.
 I followed these steps to create the documentation:

-1. I read through high-level and low-level design documents to get an understanding of what a restart policy is, and why it matters.
+1. I **read through high-level and low-level design documents** to get an understanding of what a restart policy is, and why it matters.
 2. I then drafted my documentation for the restart policies feature, including these data type parameter descriptions.
-3. After creating a draft, I sought the feedback of the tech lead, engineering manager, and the product manager.
+3. After creating a draft, I **sought the feedback of the tech lead, engineering manager, and the product manager**.
 After some back and forth, I had finalized descriptions ready to publish.

 ## Portfolio sample: `RestartPolicy` data type documentation